 In addition to conducting high level research, members of the IAR are committed to serving the community and individuals with autism and related developmental disorders through provision of effective intervention and treatment programs, as well as consultation with parents, educators, and clinical providers.
 The following is a list of programs offered by members of the IAR.
 Some of these involve community-based programming and others involve programs that are part of a research study.

-The comprehensive summer social development program for 7-12 year old children with high functioning autism spectrum disorders (HFASDs) entitled, summerMAX, will be conducted 5 days a week for 4-5 weeks during the summer.
+The comprehensive summer social development program for 7-12 year old high functioning children with autism spectrum disorder (HFASD) entitled, summerMAX, will be conducted 5 days a week for 4-5 weeks during the summer.
 The program will run from 8:50 to 4:10 each day.
 The focus of the summer program is to teach social skills and provide multiple opportunities to practice the skills.
-Specifically the program addresses 4 main areas that are problems for children with HFASDs: social skills, interest expansion, interpretation of non-literal language (idioms), and face and affect recognition.
+Specifically the program addresses 4 main areas that are problems for children with HFASD: social skills, interest expansion, interpretation of non-literal language (idioms), and face and affect recognition.
 Each day is divided up into five 70 minute treatment cycles.
 The first 25 minutes of each 70 minute cycle consist of instruction that includes role play and modeling.
 After the instruction period, the children participate in a 45 minute therapeutic activity in which they practice the skills they were just taught in a cooperative group activity.

-The program is also open to families of 7-12 year old children with HFASDs that have participated in prior years.
+The program is also open to families of 7-12 year old children with HFASD that have participated in prior years.
 Contact the IAR for costs.
 Learn more.

 To apply or for further information, please contact the IAR at firstname.lastname@example.org or 716-888-2800.